Updated April 5, 2019, with plan and pricing changes. This review was originally published Feb. 14, 2019.

 Qustodio goes out of its way both in the parental interface and the child interface to point out that this feature does not notify emergency services and is strictly notifying trusted contacts by email or SMS.

 Social monitoring is limited to Facebook activity, which makes its usefulness fairly limited.
 To activate this feature, the child must log in to Facebook on a Mac or PC that is being monitored by Qustodio, which adds a tracking plug-in.
 After this, all Facebook activity will be reported regardless of the device being used.

 Assuming Facebook monitoring is important to you, Qustodio's solution did work the best out of all services tested, with the most details pulled in for review on your child's dashboard.

 Qustodio has managed to put together an amazing set of features and a number of unique touches such as the timeline view.
 If its developers could just make some improvements to the interface and the iOS app, Qustodio would be among the best overall options on the market.

-As long as you can stay under the five-device limit for the cheapest Premier Plan, it is worth considering whether Qustodio is a fit for your family.
-But beyond that, I would look to cheaper services such as Norton Family Premier or Kaspersky Safe Kids, as the cost of Qustodio will seem prohibitive for what you are getting.
+As long as you can stay under the three-device limit for the cheapest Premier Plan, Qustodio might be a good fit for your family.
+Beyond that, I would look to cheaper services for five devices or more such as Norton Family Premier or Kaspersky Safe Kids.

 Credit: Tom's Guide